-The client ID is the identifier of a Member application and can be defined according to the Member's needs.
+The client ID is the unique identifier of a Member application and can be defined according to the Member's needs.
+Multiple connections with the same client ID will be refused.

 Idle timeout needs to be specified in number of milliseconds.
 If not used than the Qpid JMS client is using default idle timeout / heartbeat of 60000 milliseconds.
 The recommended idleTimeout interval is between 30000 and 120000 milliseconds.